Celmisia semicordata

 Celmisia semicordata, the large mountain daisy, is a species of Celmisia native to alpine environments of the South Island of New Zealand.

+Both celmisia spectabilis and celmisia semicordata are known as 'Tikumu' in Te Reo Māori.
+Other Māori names include matua-tikumu, puakaito, pūharetāiko, pūheretāiko, pūwharetāiko and kotara.

 Description

-Celmisia semicordata is a small plant with a white flower surrounded by green and gray leaves.
+Celmisia semicordata is a small plant with a white flower surrounded by green and silver leaves.

+The underside of the leaf is waterproof with a soft hair-like covering called tomentum which offers protection in extreme weather conditions.

+Plant fibers were incorporated into textiles by Māori, likely used to make a garment waterproof.

 Range

 Known only from the South Island of New Zealand.